mattstyles/grunt-banner/README.md

 ### Options

 #### options.position
 Type: `String`
-Default value: `'top`
+Default: `'top`
 Value range: `'top'` or `'bottom'` only

-The position to place the banner - _either_ the top or bottom (other values will default to top)
+The position to place the banner - *either* the top or bottom (other values will default to top).

 #### options.banner
 Type: `String`
-Default value: ``
+Default: ``

 The text to use as a banner.
 Templated strings are perfectly acceptable and encouraged.

 #### options.pattern
 Type: `String`

 Allows the banner to be added only if the supplied pattern matches.

 #### options.linebreak
 Type: `Boolean`
-Default value: `true`
+Default: `true`

 Set `linebreak` to true to add a line break between banner and file content.